Знижений оваріальний резерв

 • Sometimes use of donor oocytes

-Because pregnancy may still be possible, treatment of decreased ovarian reserve is individualized based on the woman's circumstances and age.
-Ovarian induction may be done.
+Because pregnancy may still be possible, treatment of diminished ovarian reserve is individualized based on the woman's circumstances and age.
+Ovulation induction may be done.

-If women are > 42 or if decreased ovarian reserve is diagnosed, assisted reproduction using donor oocytes, if available, may be necessary.
+If women are > 42 years or if diminished ovarian reserve is diagnosed, assisted reproduction using donor oocytes, if available, may be necessary.

 Ключові моменти